mjsarfatti/frontend-boilerplate/README.md

 ### What it does

+- convert your JSX (react) into proper JS
-- convert your ES6 files to ES5, concatenate and minify them
+- convert your ES2015 files to ES5, concatenate and minify them
 - convert your SCSS files to CSS, autoprefix, concatenate and minify them
 - watch your JS and reload the browser on change
 - watch your CSS and inject the new rules on change